jamshaidwarraich/ODNN/README.md

 This repository accompanies the article **"A Data-Driven Approach to Hepatitis C Forecasting Using Machine Learning and Epidemiological Models."**

 It contains:
-1. An Oscillatory Deep Neural Network (ODNN) implementation using `neurodiffeq` for a compartmental HCV model.
+1. An Oscillatory Deep Neural Network (ODNN) implementation for the computational investigation of a compartmental HCV model.
-2. A classical 4th-order Runge–Kutta (RK4) implementation of the same model.
+2. A classical fourth-order Runge–Kutta (RK4) implementation of the same model.
 3. Comparison utilities and plotting scripts.

 > Note: If you use this repository for your research, please cite it (see Citation section).